 In Spinque Desk we implemented strategies for all three search entry points.
 The strategy to find a relevant instrument is most notable.
 Instruments are related to multiple text documents.
 For example a proposal will hold a specific proposal document.
 Of course the search strategy uses the full text of these documents to find instruments.
 Activities in which instruments are discussed may include additional documents.
 For example an elaboration of the proposal or the results of a related investigation.
 To improve findability, the search strategy also considers these related documents to find instruments.

-In this project a search engine tailored to the specific needs of city counsilors was developed in close collaboration with domain experts from the municipality.
+In this project a search engine tailored to the specific needs of city councillors was developed in close collaboration with information specialists from the municipality.
 In a series of sprints various information needs were identified and supported.
 During this process Spinque Desk was used to design various evolving search strategies.

 What information needs do your users have and how might a tailored search solution help them?
 Let us know, we are happy to think along!Contact us

 Or read more about this application at: spinque.com/raadzaam.